jpsnir/droid_slam_covariance_models/README.md

 the `FetchContent` method implemented to download the right version.
 Make sure a higher version is not already installed in your system.

+## Progress
+- [ ] Retrieved the factorgraph from DROID SLAM.
+    - The factor graph is `.pt` file and a dictionary is saved.
+- [ ] Was able to read the `.pt` file with `libtorch` code and able to access the data.
+- [ ] Integration of the factor graph (gtsam `c++` code) with `libtorch` was not successfull.
+There are build errors.
+    - Looks like `gtsam_4.1` and `libtorch` are incompatible for building together.
+Not sure of the cause.
+    - A possible solution is to implement an adaptor data struct to convert everything from `tensor` outputs to a `stl` containers so that it can be accessed in gtsam.
+    - `Eigen` is not preferred library over `stl` because gtsam uses its own eigen version.
+I have not yet found out a way to build everything against gtsam eigen version.
+(Most likely solution is to figure out the cmakelist file package dependencies and also look at gtsam cmakelist to find out how it uses its own `eigen`)

+- [ ] Shifting to `gtsam py` to ease out the library dependency relationship for creating factorgraph.
+    - [ ] Need to generate python custom factor code for droid slam error function.
+    - [ ] From droid slam code obtain the data in numpy format to be read easily in python instead of tensor (as well reduces dependencies on pytorch).
+        Or we keep pytorch dependency as it will be more general and a good practise.
+    - [ ]

+## GTSAM python installation

 ## TODO:
 - [x] write `FindSymforce.cmake` for `symforce` installed libraries.
 There are